 • To be considered a tax resident of a Caribbean country, you must spend at least 183 days in the country in a year.

 • Withholding tax isn’t levied if dividends, interest, or royalties are paid to tax residents.
-If you register a company in a Caribbean country but remain a tax resident of another state, you will pay a withholding tax of up to 25 percent (country-dependent).
+If you register a company in a Caribbean country but remain a tax resident of another state, you will pay withholding tax of up to 25 percent (country-dependent).

 Challenges in Caribbean Taxation